Safety Workspace Tools in SMS Pro

 - Safety officer(s) contact information

 Most users come to the Safety Workspace to follow up on their reported issues.
-They can see a list of their reported aviation accidents, incidents an hazards.
-Users don't have to only be submitting aviation hazards and incidents.
+They can see a list of their reported aviation accidents, incidents and hazards.

 Their reported issues can also include: